gody10/gody10.github.io/content/publication/conference-paper/paper-5/index.md

 ---
-title: 'EMS-env: A Reinforcement Learning Framework for Residential Energy Efficiency Recommendations'
+title: 'Cybersecurity Certification Requirements for Distributed Energy Resources: A Survey of SunSpec Alliance Standards'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Spiros Chadoulos
+  - Sean Tsikteris
   - admin
-  - Iordanis Koutsopoulos
-  - George C. Polyzos
-  - Nikolaos Ipiotis
+  - Eirini Eleni Tsiropoulou

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
   - 'Equal contribution'
   - 'Equal contribution'
   - 'Equal contribution'